thin fashion models

 Skinny model

-Furthermore, many models have shared their experiences with eating disorders, revealing that it is an ongoing problem that needs acknowledgment and support.
-These stories emphasize the negative impact that unrealistic beauty standards can have on people’s physical and mental health.
+Many models have shared their experiences with eating disorders, revealing that it is an ongoing problem that needs acknowledgment and support.
+These stories emphasize the negative impact of unrealistic beauty standards on people’s physical and mental health.

-In addition, while some progress has been made in promoting body diversity, there is still a long way to go.
-The use of plus-size models in shows is commendable; however, this is still a small percentage of models used overall.
-More diverse representation is essential not only for models’ health but also for consumers’ mental well-being who identify with them.
+While some progress has been made in promoting body diversity, there is still a long way to go.
+While the use of plus-size models in shows is commendable, this is still a small percentage of the overall number of models used.
+More diverse representation is essential for the models’ health and the mental well-being of the consumers who identify with them.

 Fashion is finally embracing body positivity, and it’s about time- diverse models are making waves and sending messages of acceptance.